Kristen Stewart Headlines New Horror Film ‘Personal Shopper’ [Video]

 In the film, Kristen Stewart travels to the house where her twin brother dies and randomly asks for him to send her a sign in parts of the house.
 Of course, that sign does come and eventually it starts to swallow up the character that Kristen Stewart plays.

-The chilling trailer for Personal Shopper clearly shows that the film is not some fashion trendy murder mystery, but rather a full on paranormal horror that is designed to make viewers cringe in their seats when Kristen Stewart makes contact.
+The chilling trailer for Personal Shopper clearly shows that the film is not some fashion trendy murder mystery, but rather a full-on paranormal horror that is designed to make viewers cringe in their seats when Kristen Stewart makes contact.

 New ‘Personal Shopper’ Trailer Scares Up A Haunted Kristen Stewart https://t.co/VYIKjeznSS pic.twitter.com/2xjEiMiCJi